The 4 Best Medical Device Quality Assurance Training Options

 4. Compliance Online Medical Devices Regulations Training

-CfPIE is a globally recognized name in training services for life sciences professionals, focusing on providing training and certification options to professionals in pharma, biotech, and the medical device industries.
-The organization offers a robust array of options for Medical Device Quality Assurance training, including dedicated training specialists who can provide individualized advice according to budget, professional needs, location, and other variables.
+The Center for Professional Innovation and Education (CfPIE) is a globally recognized name in training services for life sciences professionals, focusing on providing training and certification options to professionals in the pharma, biotech, and medical device industries.
+The organization offers a robust array of options for medical device quality assurance training, including dedicated training specialists who can provide individualized advice according to budget, professional needs, location, and other variables.
 Organizations with 10 or more interested employees can schedule an on-site certification program in medical device quality.

-CfPIE currently has several dozen physical trainings scheduled for medical device professionals, including a course titled “Good Clinical Practices (GCP) & Risk-Based Monitoring – Understanding and Implementing Current Global Requirements" scheduled October 21-23, 2019 in Boston, Massachusetts.
-This 2.5-day course is suitable for industry professionals involved in the design and implementation of a global compliance program and risk-based quality systems.
-The cost of the training is $2,650 excluding travel and accommodation, with a $200 discount available to organizations who register by September 21, 2019, or earlier.
+CfPIE is offering virtual training in 2022 for medical device professionals, including a course titled “Good Clinical Practices (GCP) & Risk-Based Monitoring – Understanding and Implementing Current Global Requirements” in March and November.
+The three-day course is suitable for industry professionals involved in the design and implementation of a global compliance program and risk-based quality systems.
+The course fee is $2,650 unless you take advantage of the early-bird registration and sign up 30 days in advance for a $200 discount.

 A Free Medical Device Quality Assurance eBook